Media & Communications Gap Year

 July – September: Grow in on your communication skills

-During the next three months of your gap year, you will complete our Media & Communications Course.
+During the next three months of your gap year, you will complete our PR, Media & Communications Course.
 This course is accredited through YWAM’s University of the Nations.
 Completion of the course will concurrently cover some of the training required for a Certificate IV in Marketing & Communication.

 - Communication models and foundations